mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 Browserify is not a gulp plugin, so using it is a bit tricky.
-Browserify's [bundle method][browserify-bundle] returns compiled JavaScript in form of a simple text stream. [vinyl-source-stream][vinyl-source-stream] plugin consumes this text stream and makes an gulp-compatible vinyl stream out of its content.
+Browserify's [bundle method][browserify-bundle] returns compiled JavaScript in form of a&nbsp;simple text stream. [vinyl-source-stream][vinyl-source-stream] plugin consumes this text stream and makes an gulp-compatible vinyl stream out of&nbsp;its content.
 File name must be provided twice.
-First time for the browserify, second time to create vinyl object.
+First time for browserify, second time to create vinyl object.

 [browserify-bundle]: https://github.com/substack/node-browserify#bbundlecb
 [vinyl-source-stream]: https://github.com/hughsk/vinyl-source-stream